Tech Brief: Mobile SSO

 Tech Preview Disclaimer

 This feature is currently in tech preview.
 The information in this article is for information purposes only, provided “AS IS” without warranty, and is subject to change at Citrix’s discretion without notice.
-Any terms governing Citrix products or services shall be contained in a written agreement executed by the parties.
+Any terms governing Citrix products or services shall be contained in a written agreement ran by the parties.

-As users consume more SaaS-based applications, organizations must be able to unify all sanctioned apps and this is true on the traditional mobile device.
-With many SaaS-based applications originally written for a web browser, this does not offer the best user experience.
+As users consume more SaaS-based applications, organizations must be able to unify all sanctioned apps and this fact is true on the traditional mobile device.
+With many SaaS-based applications originally written for a web browser, this unification does not offer the best user experience.
 So, many of these SaaS service providers decided to go with native applications on the iOS and Android platform.
 Mobile SSO provides organizations the ability to simplify login operations while still enforcing authentication standards through the Citrix Workspace.

 Citrix Workspace aggregates all resources into a single, personalized user interface.
 Users can either opt for a locally installed Workspace App (desktop and mobile) or use their local browsers to access a web-based workspace.
 Regardless of the selected approach and the chosen device, the experience remains familiar and consistent.